8.3. Parallelism, resource management, and configuration¶

 8 * 8 = 64 threads, which

-leads to oversubscription of threads for physical CPU resources and thus
+leads to oversubscription of physical CPU resources and to scheduling

 Oversubscription can arise in the exact same fashion with parallelized routines from MKL, OpenBLAS or BLIS that are nested in joblib calls.